wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 |-- L_crocea.8.ht2</pre>

 Aligning the reads using HISAT2:<br>
-Once we have created the index, the next step is to align the reads using the index we created.
-To do this we will be using hisat2 program.
-The program will give the output in SAM format, which can be used by various programs.
+Once we have created the index, the next step is to align the reads with HISAT2 using the index we created.
+The program will give the output in SAM format.
+We will not delve into the intricacies of the SAM format here, but it is recommended to peruse https://en.wikipedia.org/wiki/SAM_(file_format) to garner a greater understanding.
+We align our reads with the following code:
 <pre style="color: silver; background: black;">hisat2 -p 4 --dta -x ../index/L_crocea -q ../quality_control/trim_LB2A_SRR1964642.fastq -S trim_LB2A_SRR1964642.sam

 Usage: hisat2 [options]* -x <ht2-idx>  [-S <sam>]